 Unusual Malaysian Drinks You Want To Try

 A definite thirst quencher for those who turn away from sweeter milky beverages, the “Iced Calamansi Tea” is prepared by mixing iced tea with freshly squeezed lime.

-You can ask for “Kosong” if you want to omit the sugar completely.
+You can ask for “Kosong” to omit the sugar completely.

+Unusual Malaysian Drinks You Want To Try